INSPIRE

 In the Netherlands, 41-year-old Ferdi van Hout also holds a special relationship with Mazda’s rotary engine technology.
 Van Hout has owned a 1991 Mazda RX‑7 FC Turbo and a 1975 Mazda 929, and his love for these “old-school rotaries” saw him start a restoration project with an eye-catching 1974 Mazda RX‑4—a culmination of RX‑7 and MX‑5 parts, and even a few that he built himself.
 “I wasn’t even the highest bidder for the project,” he says.
 “But to the seller, I was the right guy to finish his work and make it a one-of-a-kind build.”

 It would take van Hout over four years to make the RX‑4 roadworthy, with the vehicle undergoing a full restoration from the ground up.
-While it’s a project that “will never truly be finished,” he says, he made sure to go back to the seller to show the fruits of his labor.
+While it’s a project that “will never truly be finished,” he says, he made sure to go back to the seller to show the fruits of his labour.
 “Seeing and feeling the car alive brought tears to his eyes,” he says.
 “He remembered every corner of the body and what had been done.”

 “We got married in this car.
 It’s now a big part of our life story.”